coreos/ignition/doc/examples.md

 WantedBy=local-fs.target
 ```

-## Replacing the Config with a Remote Config
+## Replace the Config with a Remote Config

 In some cloud environments, there is a limit on the size of the config which may be provided to a machine.
 To work around this, Ignition allows configs to be replaced with the contents of an alternate, remote config.
 The following demonstrates this, using a SHA512 sum to verify the contents of the config.